astrosupriyo/pyROWSTACK/README.md

 # pyROWSTACK
-This is a Jupyter notebook to stack multiple rows of a detector (8K x 2K) after bias and dark correction.
+This is a Jupyter notebook to stack multiple rows of a detector (8K x 2K) after bias and dark corrections.
 It presents an enhancement of the dynamical range of a CMOS detector.

 #  Background